 Factors such as client retention and whether the business has recurring revenues can have a significant impact the business valuation, so it is important to explore beyond the basic financials.

-According to industry data, businesses typically sell for between 15 percent and 25 percent below the business seller’s initial asking price.
-So ensure you have considered the all relevant factors carefully before submitted a bid and agreeing commercial terms.
+According to industry data, businesses typically sell for between 15 percent and 25 percent below the seller’s initial asking price.
+So ensure you have considered all relevant factors carefully before submitted a bid and agreeing commercial terms.

 Heads of Terms

 It is imperative to focus on the Heads of Terms as it sets out the price and commercial terms and ultimately forms an important part of the final agreements.